Catamaran overturns Monday in Puget Sound; 2 people rescued

 “They denied any injury, but they were understandably cold,” Laboda said.
 Both were wearing life jackets.

-The incident occurred about three miles northwest of Shilshole Bay at mid channel, between Seattle and the Kitsap peninsula.
+The incident occurred about three miles northwest of Shilshole Bay at mid-channel, between Seattle and the Kitsap peninsula.

 The boat launched earlier from a private residence on Miller Bay, between Suquamish and Indianola on the Kitsap peninsula.

-“We’re not sure where it was headed,” Laboda said.
-But after crews were able to right the vessel Monday evening, North Kitsap Fire towed it to the Kingston Marina.
+After crews were able to right the vessel Monday evening, North Kitsap Fire towed it to the Kingston Marina.

 It wasn’t clear what caused the vessel to capsize, Laboda said.